wh-alice/mig_visualstudio/vs/deployment/how-to--re-sign-application-and-deployment-manifests.md

 ---
-title: "How to: Re-sign Application and Deployment Manifests | testtitle" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Re-sign Application and Deployment Manifests" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"